gilshw91/group1b/README.md

 #### The project skelaton was made by Barak Pinchovsky And continued by Hadar Ben-Yaakov, Rotem Fallek, Yonatan Baram and Gil Shwartz
 =======
-#### The project was continued by Hadar Ben-Yaakov, Rotem Fallek, Yonatan Baram and Gil Shwartz

 ### Setup and run instructions: